apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/GuidedExamples/PicoGuide.md

 # Raspberry Pi Pico Blink (Pico SDK)

+Tutorial for targetting a Raspberry Pi Pico as an embedded device that runs a simple Swift program

 In this guide we'll be targeting a Raspberry Pi Pico as the embedded device that our Swift application will run on.
 If you don't physically have one, don't worry!
 You can still run the application in an online emulator.

 ## Installing Swift